SNTSVV/ARIsTEO/INSTALL.md

+## Prerequisite
+- Matlab R2018a
+- Matlab System Identification Toolbox

+## Installation instructions
+- open the folder ARIsTEO with Matlab
+- add the folder ARIsTEO and all of its subfolders on your classpath (right click on the folder > add to path > selected folder and subfolders)
+- open the folder ``staliro``
+- run the command ``setup_staliro``

+For a description of the parameters and the Usage of ARIsTEO type "help aristeo"

+## Basic Usage -- The Pendulum Example

 The pendulum is the simplest mechanical system you can model.
 This system contains two bodies, a link and a fixed pivot, connected by a revolute joint.

 The input it the applied moment at every time instant (continuous signal representing the momentun applied to the pendulum at different time instants -- See figure on the left)